The Career of Nicodemus Dyzma: Legacy

-Nicodemus Dyzma has become proverbial in Poland as an archetype of the crude opportunist who makes his upwardly-mobile way by dint of fortuitous connections, ruthlessness and the acquiescence of an oblivious society.
+Nicodemus Dyzma has become proverbial in Poland as an archetype of the crude opportunist who makes his upwardly mobile way by dint of fortuitous connections, ruthlessness and the acquiescence of an oblivious society.

 He is forced by the spirit of his times and the society around him to become something they need him to become.
 Ignorant and malleable, Dyzma becomes a puppet in the hands of the elite class.
 Whatever happens to him during his climb of the social ladder falls outside of his mental, financial and legal competence.

-Janusz Korwin-Mikke compared the eponymous Nikodem Dyzma favourably to the former President of Poland Lech Wałęsa.
-In Korwin-Mikke's opinion, there were three major differences between their characters: Dyzma eventually declined to become prime minister, while Wałęsa went on to become president; despite circumstances helping him, it was Dyzma who tricked others, whereas Wałęsa had everything arranged for him by the security services – an exaggeration of allegations of Wałęsa's previous collaboration with the SB; third, Dyzma could play the balalaika, while Wałęsa could not.
-This was incorrect, as in fact Dyzma played the mandolin.

 The novel's title has served as the title of a song by Jacek Kaczmarski, presenting the viewpoint of Dyzma's eventual brother-in-law, Żorż Ponimirski, who eventually reveals the truth about Dyzma's past but is not believed.

+The name has been historically used as pejorative, or mocking, description of various politicians in post–1989 Poland but has fallen out of popular use by the turn of millennium.

 Controversy

 An American novel, Being There (1971), by fellow Polish native Jerzy Kosiński, has been said to bear a strong resemblance to the exploits of Nicodemus Dyzma.
 In June 1982, a Village Voice article by Geoffrey Stokes and Eliot Fremont-Smith accused Kosiński of plagiarizing Dołęga-Mostowicz, whose best-selling novel was largely unknown to English-readers at the time of Kosiński's 1970 publication.

-(The article further claimed that all of Kosiński's novels, including Being There, had been ghost-written or possibly translated from Polish by his "assistant editors," pointing to striking stylistic differences among them and sparking further authorship controversies about Kosiński's literary output.)
+The article further claimed that all of Kosiński's novels, including Being There, had been ghostwritten or possibly translated from Polish by his "assistant editors", pointing to striking stylistic differences among them and sparking further authorship controversies about Kosiński's literary output.

 Translation

-Ewa Malachowska-Pasek and Megan Thomas translated the novel into English in 2018, and the English-language edition was published in September 2020 by Northwestern University Press.
+Ewa Malachowska-Pasek and Megan Thomas translated the novel into English in 2018.
+Their translation was published on 15 September 2020 by Northwestern University Press, with an introduction by Benjamin Paloff.
 The translation won the Found in Translation Award for 2021.